 For details on creating exploded map examples like the image at right, see the User Manual Topic on creating that image.

 In this example we see a satellite image open in its own window in the upper left corner.
 In the middle we see a drawing of contours open in its own window.
 To the right we see the contour drawing overlaid as a layer on the satellite image in a map window.
 At the lower left we see a group of surfaces seen together in a seamless mosaic in 2D view in a map window, together with drawing layers and labels.
-Only Personal Edition ($245) is required for the capabilities seen.
+Only Release 8 is required for the capabilities seen, for

 Tracking eagles with ARGOS satellites and Manifold IMS

 Bio3, a company in Portugal, uses Manifold to create a Biodiversity Tracking System for tracking populations of Golden eagles and Bonelli eagles.
 Eagles are tagged with a GPS-equipped portable tracking transmitter that automatically reports position through the ARGOS satellite system to the Bio3 centralized DBMS stored in PostgreSQL.
 Bio3 has created software that enables company biologists to use Manifold's spatial DBMS capabilities to directly connect to PostgreSQL to explore the DBMS for spatial processing and reporting.
 Click here for an example Manifold workspace image.
 Eagle locations and other data are also displayed in near real time via a Manifold IMS web site, illustrated at left, that is available to registered users of the biodiversity project.